Theory of Difference Frequency Quantum Oscillations: Summary of Results

 Next, let us discuss the apperance of a difference frequency via impurity scattering.
 Intraband contributions can lead to oscillations in the normally assumed to be non-oscillating prefactor $g$, as well as to oscillations of the chemical potential \cite{Peres2006,Grigoriev2003}.
 However, the quantities always oscillate with the same frequency $F$ as the basic QO, i.e. their oscillations depend on the cross sectional area of the Fermi surface associated with the same band.
 Therefore, these perturbative effects can only change the non-universal part of the amplitude of the QOs.

 The key observation is that due to the interband scattering channel $\beta$ the quantities $g$ and $\mu$ can also oscillate with the frequency associated with the {\it other} Fermi pocket!
-Thus, the convolution in \eqref{eq:convolution} leads to an interference of the different QO frequencies $F_1$ and $F_2$ in the conductivity.
-In the second harmonic this leads to two new frequencies: the sum and the difference of the two basis frequencies
+Thus, {\cred the basic oscillations of the conductivity in \eqref{eq:condKernel_genericForm} are modulated by the oscillations of $g$.} In the second harmonic this leads to two new frequencies: the sum and the difference of the two basis frequencies

 which is the main result of our work.
 Note, the sum and difference frequency resemble the standard LK form with the generic damping factor $R_\text{LK}\left(2\pi^2 \left(\frac{\dd F_1}{\dd \mu}-\frac{\dd F_2}{\dd \mu}\right) \frac{T}{B}\right)$, and both are a second order effect in the Dingle factor $R_{D}$, which describes damping from impurity scattering as discussed below.
 Hence, their Dingle temperature is in either case a sum of the two basis Dingle temperatures, weighted with their effective masses.
 Strikingly, the difference frequency can persist to much higher temperatures then the basis frequencies.
 Following \eqref{eq:cond_sum/diff} the sum and difference frequency decay for parabolic bands with the sum and the difference of the effective masses of the two bands.
 If the effective masses around the Fermi energy are equal, e.g. the difference of the cross sectional areas of the Fermi surfaces does not change as a function of the chemical potential, the difference frequency acquires no temperature smearing at all!
 Note that the temperature dependence of sum and difference frequency inverts for coupled electron/hole pockets.